SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Manager_Channel_Distribution.md

 "*Dll\|SLWFMControls\SLChannelSubstitutionWfm/SLChannelSubstitutionWfm.Starter/LaunchWFM/protocol/\[DMA\]/\[EID\]*"

-In the above value, \[DMA\] should be replaced with the Dataminer ID from the DMA where the element running this protocol is installed. \[EID\] should be replaced by the element ID from that same element.
+In the above value, \[DMA\] should be replaced with the DataMiner ID from the DMA where the element running this protocol is installed. \[EID\] should be replaced by the element ID from that same element.

 The WFM can also be available from the **View** menu as configured in the MenuItems.xml file.